 Studio photographers will appreciate that the Canon 1D (unlike the D7500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D7500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 1D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1D was succeeded by the Canon 1D Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D Manual (free pdf) or the online Nikon D7500 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D and the Nikon D7500?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.